-What to take to your doctor visit
+5 things to take to a doctor checkup

 My health plan ID card.
 You’ll need this to check in at your appointment, so don’t leave home without it.
 Also bring along photo ID, such as a driver’s license.